Your Wedding Day Deserves More Than a Photo Album

 Start with the photos you love most – not the beginning of the day.
 If your favorite shot is from the dance floor, start there.
 You can always add earlier pages later.
 The goal is momentum, not chronological perfection.

 Need supplies?
 A monthly scrapbook kit gives you coordinated papers, embellishments, and tools delivered to your door.
 Everything works together so you can focus on your photos and your story.
+Check out our scrapbooking kit comparison to find the right fit.

 For more layout inspiration, browse our scrapbook ideas gallery or check out our beginner’s scrapbooking guide if you’re new to this.